Lily (band)

-Lily (stylized in all caps, formerly known as Callalily) is a pop rock band from the Philippines formed in 2005.
-The band is currently composed of Lem Belaro, Aaron Ricafrente, Nathan Reyes, Joshua Bulot, Ezra Bañez, and Alden Acosta, the band's original lead guitarist who reunited with the band in 2022, twelve years after he left in 2010.
+Lily, formerly Callalily, is a Filipino pop rock band formed in 2005.
+The band is currently composed of Aaron Ricafrente, Nathan Reyes, Joshua Bulot, Ezra Bañez, and Alden Acosta, the band's original lead guitarist who reunited with the band in 2022, twelve years after he left in 2010.

 Notable former members include Kean Cipriano, the band's frontman for 17 years since the band's inception, who later embarked on a solo career and opened his own record label, and Tatsi Jamnague who later joined the band Gracenote.
-Following Cipriano's departure, drummer and chief songwriter Lem Belaro announced that they are changing the band's name to "Lily" and after a series of nationwide auditions, the band hired Joshua Bulot as Cipriano's replacement.
+Following Cipriano's departure, drummer and chief songwriter Lem Belaro announced that they are changing the band's name to Lily and after a series of nationwide auditions, the band hired Joshua Bulot as Cipriano's replacement.

 Background

 The band entered the Philippine music scene with their songs "Stars", "Take My Hand", their breakthrough single "Magbalik", "Pasan" (which was also included in the soundtrack of Lineage II), and "Sanctuary", all from their debut album Destination XYZ.
 Their second album, Fisheye followed not long after, which scored its first single "Susundan", dedicated to the death of their friend Jan Kevin Santos (sound manipulator & unclean vocals of Chicosci).
 A commercial jingle "Eto na ang Summer" that was specially composed for Sony Ericsson, also received airplay.

 Callalily vocalist Kean Cipriano collaborated with Paraluman vocalist Madeline Ramboyong with their hit single "Tabi", from Paraluman's debut album In Lab!, launched in 2008.

 Cipriano has also taken a new responsibility in acting on the top rated hit Sunday noontime teen television series BFGF with leading lady TV host and actress Alex Gonzaga on TV5.
 Half of the band's songs and new ones are used on that TV series with "Yakap" as its theme song and "Magbalik" as a background track.
 Cipriano is also a co-host of Sunday musical variety show, P.O.5.
 He is also formerly part of the sitcom Hapi Together and the magical comedy reality show, Magic Gimik.
 He was also formerly seen on Magic Bagsik and on the sitcom, Sugod Mga Kapatid, both aired on TV5.
-Callalily also appeared in the movie "Praybeyt Benjamin" and " Of all the Things" movie of Aga Muhlach and Regine Velasquez.
+Callalily also appeared in the movie Praybeyt Benjamin and Of all the Things movie of Aga Muhlach and Regine Velasquez.

 Cipriano has also worked with 6cyclemind in their redux of "Kung Wala Na Nga" with fellow members of the music industry, Yeng Constantino and Tutti.
 In June 2010, they released the music video on Music Uplate Live on ABS CBN.

 In 2010, guitarist Alden Acosta parted ways with Callalily and moved to the US.

 In 2011, Callalily became part of the debut project of the Big Band Syndicate (BBS) composed of Darwin Hernandez of Soupstar Entertainment and Rye Sarmiento of 6cyclemind.
 The project, which was entitled BBS featuring Kean Cipriano of Callalily, released Ctrl + Alt + Del - Restart, which included the song "Wala na Tayo".